 The philosophy behind Be Fit Food is that food is the first medicine, and that you can eat yourself to better health.
 According to Kate Save, CEO and co-founder, the team uses the science of the CSIRO to scientifically formulate health-enhancing meals made from a wide variety of whole foods which adhere to a low-carb living philosophy.

-“We also believe that plant-based foods are the key to good health,” Save says.
-“We include a minimum of four to 12 vegetables in every meal, plus the right amount of lean protein [15-20g] that the body can digest every three hours, and we use no added sugar or artificial sweeteners in our meals.”
+“We believe that plant-based foods are the key to good health,” Save says.
+“We include a minimum of four to 12 vegies in every meal.
+Plus the right amount of lean protein [15-20g] that the body can digest every three hours.
+There’s also no added sugar or sweeteners.”

 Whole food is the key to Be Fit Food’s recipes.
-They’re low in carbs, but include a source of dietary fibre, which is essential for building and supporting a healthy gut microbiome.
+They’re low in carbs, but include a source of dietary fibre.
+This is essential for building and supporting a healthy gut microbiome.

 “Our customers are predominantly women,” Save says.
-“Although we find they also order for their husbands, given that we have everything on the menu from wholemeal beef lasagne and green chicken curry to cauliflower fried rice with chicken, which is sure to please even the fussiest of eaters.”
+“Although we find they also order for their husbands.
+We have everything from wholemeal beef lasagne and green chicken curry to cauliflower fried rice with chicken.
+This is sure to please even the fussiest eater.”

-Be Fit Food sources everything as locally as economically possible, however, maintaining a safe and stable food supply is the company’s main priority, with all produce being prepared in a HACCP-certified production kitchen in Melbourne.
+Be Fit Food sources everything as locally as economically possible.
+However, maintaining a safe and stable food supply is the company’s main priority.
+All produce is prepared in a HACCP-certified production kitchen in Melbourne.
 The menu is also updated seasonally in order to avoid “flavour fatigue”, although some favourites are always on rotation.

 All of Be Fit Food’s meals are snap frozen to lock in the high levels of nutrients at the point of delivery, as well as ensuring the safest possible food.

 “Freezing preserves the DNA of the food as well as the healthy bacteria,” Save says.
-“This ensures our meals nourish your gut without the associated risk of food poisoning that can occur with food that’s delivered out of the temperature cycle, or gassed to keep it chilled.”
+“This ensures our meals nourish your gut without the risk of food poisoning that can occur with food that’s delivered out of the temperature cycle.”

 To find out more or to order, head to befitfood.com.au